-The bill H. 3234 aims to amend the South Carolina Code of Laws by adding Section 41-1-115, which prohibits the use of an individual's credit score as a basis for any personnel actions, including hiring, promoting, or terminating employees.
-The legislation establishes that any violation of this provision will result in misdemeanor charges, with penalties including fines ranging from ten to fifty dollars or imprisonment for a duration of ten to thirty days.
+The bill H. 3234 aims to amend the South Carolina Code of Laws by adding Section 41-1-115, which prohibits the use of an individual's credit score as a basis for any personnel actions.
+This includes decisions related to hiring, promoting, demoting, or terminating employees, as well as granting interviews to prospective employees.
+Violators of this provision would be guilty of a misdemeanor, facing fines ranging from ten to fifty dollars or imprisonment for a period of ten to thirty days.

 Additionally, the bill defines key terms related to credit scores and reports, including "consumer," "credit report," "credit score," and "consumer credit reporting agency."
-This legislation is designed to protect individuals from discrimination based on their credit scores in employment decisions, thereby promoting fair hiring practices.
-The act will take effect upon approval by the Governor.
+The act is set to take effect upon approval by the Governor.

 Statutes affected: